TA-wiah/Server-Side-Python-using-aiortc/README.md

 Steps
 Server-Side Setup:

 Replace your_server_ip with the IP address of the server PC in the client-side script.
 Run the server-side Python script on the server PC with the camera.
 Client-Side Setup:

-S# erve the HTML/JavaScript file from any web server accessible to the client PC.
+# Serve the HTML/JavaScript file from any web server accessible to the client PC.
 Access the HTML file from a web browser on the client PC.
 You should see the camera feed from the server PC.

 # Credits